Percona-Lab/pxc-docker/docker-tarball/README.md

-This requires a tar.gz of Percona XtraDB Cluster extracted in this directory to proceed.
+This requires a binary tarball of Percona XtraDB Cluster extracted in this directory as Percona-XtraDB-Cluster/ to proceed.